Aditya-saxena12/Yatra-Sarthi/README.md

 ---

-####Database used POSTGRESQL has been removed from this as of now due to internal machine error.
+-->####Database used POSTGRESQL has been removed from this as of now due to internal machine error.
 You can use it in your machine efficiently.
 *Created by Antigravity for the YATRA_SYSTEM.*